Nikolov87/Nikolov87/README.md

 -->

-# I'm Petar, graduated Frontend developer from CodeYourFuture 03/2023 looking for new opportunity!!!
+# I'm Petar, graduated Frontend developer from CodeYourFuture 03/2023
+I'm looking for new opportunity!!!

 Languages and Tools :

 <div>